OnizukaLab/FedMe/README.md

 'FEMNIST', 'CIFAR-10', and 'Shakespeare' contain the respective codes.
 Note that the hyperparameters in these codes are not tuned, so please change the value of each and run them.

+# Client best model

+For FedMe, we have included the results of tuning the model in 'Local Data Only' for each client in the 'client best model' folder.
+If you run the codes with a different number of clients or different seed values, please create and modify the 'client best model' by yourself.